 While the Medicaid State Plan will also cover some care in the home and community, it is generally more limited than the waiver plans.
 Make note, the state plan is an entitlement program (meaning as long as one is eligible, one will receive services), while the waiver programs are not (there are limited slots available for assistance).

-As of April 2019, there are currently four Medicaid assistance programs offered, including the State Medicaid Plan.
+As of 2023, there are currently four Medicaid assistance programs offered, including the State Medicaid Plan.
 In addition, there is an option for consumer direction of services for those receiving services under any of the three Medicaid waivers.

-Each program has its own eligibility requirements, which include income and asset qualifications.
-As of 2019, a single elderly applicant’s monthly income cannot be greater than $2,313 (300% of the Federal Benefit Rate) in order to qualify for long-term care Medicaid.
+Each program has its own eligibility requirements, which include health, income, and asset qualifications.
+As of 2023, a single elderly applicant’s monthly income cannot be greater than $2,742 (300% of the Federal Benefit Rate) in order to qualify for long-term care Medicaid.
 There is also a resource limit of $2,000.
-Resources, also called assets, do not include household goods, personal effects, a vehicle, or one’s home (if the applicant or their spouse lives in the home and the equity value is not greater than $585,000).
-If these income or resource limits are exceeded, there are still certain circumstances in which the individual can still qualify for Medicaid in Alabama.
-Applying for Medicaid can be complicated, particularly if one is over the income and / or asset limit(s).
-Therefore, it is always recommended that individuals applying for Medicaid contact an Alabama Medicaid planner before doing so.
-Read more.
+Resources, also called assets, do not include household goods, personal effects, a vehicle, or one’s home (if the applicant lives in the home and his / her equity interest in it is not greater than $688,000 OR his / her spouse lives in the home).

 Currently, the state of Alabama does not offer any non-Medicaid financial assistance programs for aging care.
 However, the state does offer financial assistance to help elderly residents in the form of reduced home heating / cooling bills and weatherization assistance.
-Read more.
+Learn more here and here.